playfulprogramming/playfulprogramming/content/crutchcorn/posts/modern-js-bundleless/index.md

 - Move away from CDNs and leverage NPM to install modules
 - Pick a framework that supports no-build environments
 - Use dependencies that might otherwise not work through micro-bundling
-- Use tools like TypeScript and ESLint without adding a build step
+- Use tools like Prettier, ESLint, and TypeScript without adding a build step

 Without further ado, let's dive in!